kairos-io/kairos/docs/content/_index.md

 - [Container based](/architecture/container)
 - [P2P Mesh](/architecture/network)

+c3OS can be used to:

+- Easily spin up a Kubernetes cluster, with the Linux distribution of your choice
+- Manage the cluster lifecycle with Kubernetes - from building, to provisioning and upgrading
+- Create a multiple-node single cluster which spans up across regions

 To get familiar with c3os, check out the [quickstart](/quickstart/installation).

-## What is c3OS?
-Why should I use it ?
+## What is it ?

 c3OS is a Kubernetes native, meta-Linux distribution that can be built, managed, and run with Kubernetes.